 Another study tested the effect of white noise on patients admitted to a coronary care (a hospital unit specializing in the care of patients with heart problems).
 The researchers discovered that patients for whom white noise was administered got more total sleep and stayed asleep longer than the control group.
 They concluded, “The use of white noise is recommended as a method for masking environmental noises, improving sleep, and maintaining sleep in the coronary care unit.”

-One beautiful thing about white noise therapy is the great variety of options available to the user. iOS and Android applications enable the user to download free and premium white noise tracks while YouTube is full of white noise publications.
+One beautiful thing about white noise therapy is the great variety of options available to the user. iOS and Android applications enable the user to download free and premium white noise tracks while YouTube is a gold mine of white noise publications.
 Here I present you my two favorite white noise tracks, free to use on this website or download on your phone.
 The first track emits the sound of a smooth fan, ideal for the majority of people seeking to get a better night’s sleep.
 The second track is a little deeper and rougher but is equally effective at drowning out environmental noise.
 It is a personal favorite and I used it to fall asleep for years before switching to the smooth fan.

 “Smooth Fan” White Noise Track:

 “Deep Sounds” White Noise Track:

 Sometimes before bed I play white noise in the background due to sheer force of habit even in the absence of environmental noise.
 White noise has helped me sleep faster and deeper wherever I am in the world.